Author, Andrew Gibson

 In the UK, although there are no legal barriers, the big UK banks often set their own internal daily limits for online transfers.

-Here are the daily limits of the Big Four:
+Here are the daily international limits of the UK’s big four banks:

 - Natwest: £25,000